 3.65.
-Our view is that community-centred and nationally enabled planning for adaptation and relocation requires local decision-making (with specific exceptions for Crown decision-making).
-Figure 7 below illustrates our concept of community-centred and nationally enabled adaptation planning, which is further discussed in the following paragraphs, as well as in chapter 6 on institutional arrangements.
+Our view is that community-centred and nationally enabled planning for adaptation and relocation requires local decision-making (with specific exceptions for Crown decisionmaking).

 179 See discussion in Tubridy F, Lennon M, Scott M. 2022.
 Managed retreat and coastal climate change adaptation: The environmental justice implications and value of a coproduction approach.
 Land Use Policy 114(3): 105960.